Why Visuals are So Important to Your Content Marketing Strategy

-What’s another awesome benefit of visually formatting information?
 In this day and age, we suffer from information overload.
-Due to the wonder that is the Internet, we receive five times the amount of information today as we did in 1986, consuming 34 gigabytes or 100,500 words outside of work on an average day.
-Furthermore, web page visitors only read 28 percent of words per visit on average.
-According to NeoMam, infographics help counter information overload because they’re more engaging, more accessible, more persuasive, and easy to recall.
+Due to the wonder that is the Internet, we receive five times the amount of information today as we did in 1986, consuming 34 gigabytes—or 100,500 words—outside of work on an average day.
+With web page visitors only reading 28 percent of words per visit on average, infographics help counter that word overload.

 Infographics are great because they’re colorful.
 In fact, researchers have found that color visuals increase the willingness to read by 80 percent, increase readers’ attention spans and recall by 82 percent, and make an impression that’s 39 percent more memorable.

-They’re also more comprehensible.
-A study found that there was a 70 percent rate of understanding for medicine labels that were text only and a 95 percent rate of understanding for those with text and pictures.
+One study found there was a 70 percent rate of understanding for medicine labels that were text only and a 95 percent rate of understanding for those with text and pictures.
 Think Ikea instructions: people following directions with text and illustrations do 323 percent better than people following directions without illustrations.

 According to a study by the Wharton School of Business, infographics and visualized information are more persuasive.
 While 50 percent of an audience in the study was persuaded by a purely verbal presentation, 67 percent was persuaded by the verbal presentation hat had accompanying visuals.
 Furthermore, mentioning cognitive neuroscience and incorporating pictures of brain scans make people more inclined to believe what they’re reading.